 Right now, there are three plan types:

-Overall, what I appreciate most about Freestyle is that the program encourages all food groups, and doesn’t support crash dieting.
+Overall, what I appreciate most about myWW is that the program encourages all food groups, and doesn’t support crash dieting.

 And since I love healthy eating that’s easy, the fact that Blue Apron has a WW-approved menu plan makes me sing!
 You can just buy the Blue Apron food and know you’re staying within your limits for those meals.